somedatapacket/docs.humio.com/content/language-syntax/_index.md

 queries to improve the readability of your queries.

 However, these pipe characters are not mandatory.
-The Humio query engine can recognize tag filters when they are at the front of the query, and use this information to narrow  down the number of data sources to search.
+The Humio query engine can recognize tag filters, and use this information to narrow  down the number of data sources to search.
 This feature decreases query time.